 Good communication – such as talking through conflicts and feelings to discover new solutions – is an important ingredient of psychotherapy.

-Due to COVID-19, outpatient services are currently conducted via Telehealth when needed due to medical concerns.
+Due to COVID-19, outpatient therapy services can be conducted via Telehealth when needed due to medical concerns.
 Your family can stay at home and still meet with a mental health provider if you or your child has an elevated risk for infection.

 For the best Telehealth experience: